The Thermals: History

 In 2002 former bandmates Hutch Harris and Kathy Foster came together to form the Thermals, having previously worked together, most notably in the folk duo Hutch & Kathy.
 Their first album, More Parts per Million, was released in 2003 by Sub Pop Records.
 The album was recorded and performed entirely by Hutch Harris, who played every instrument.
 The first live lineup was Harris with Kathy Foster on bass, Jordan Hudson (also of M. Ward and The Operacycle) on drums and Ben Barnett on guitar.

 Their follow-up album, 2004's Fuckin A, was mixed by Death Cab For Cutie member Chris Walla.
 During that period Ben Barnett left the band and Hutch Harris took over the role as guitarist.

 Their third album The Body, The Blood, The Machine was produced by Brendan Canty of Fugazi and won the group much recognition and acclaim, appearing on multiple top album lists for 2006 such as NPR, The AV Club and Pitchfork.
-The song "A Pillar of Salt" was also featured on EA's Skate 3 in-game radio.
+The song "A Pillar of Salt" was also featured on EA's Skate 3 soundtrack.
 Jordan Hudson dropped out of the band during the recording of their third album.
 Kathy Foster took over percussion duties in the recording studio, which Lorin Coleman performed on tour.

 The Thermals' fourth album Now We Can See, was released in 2009 on the label Kill Rock Stars and produced by John Congleton.
 Again, Foster worked as the percussionist on the album.
 Westin Glass joined the group as a drummer after the album had been completed.

 The Thermals fifth album, Personal Life was released September 7, 2010.

 The Thermals' cover of the song "Little Boxes" was used as the opening song for Weeds season 8 episode 8, "Five Miles From Yetzer Hara" which aired on August 19, 2012; their song "Here's Your Future" from The Body, The Blood, The Machine having been previously used in the second episode of the third season ("A Pool and his Money" August 20, 2007).

 In October 2012, former guitarist Joel Burrows died from complications from a car accident.

 On January 31, 2013, The Thermals signed to Saddle Creek Records and planned to release their new album Desperate Ground on April 16, 2013.
 In March 2013, The Thermals were named one of Fuse TV's 30 must-see artists at SXSW.

 On January 6, 2016, The Thermals announced the release of their seventh studio album titled We Disappear.
 It was released on March 25, 2016 via Saddle Creek records.

 On April 9, 2018, the band announced that they were officially disbanding after 16 years.

+In December 2025, The Thermals returned as a Hutch Harris solo act with a new single "In the Night Sky".

+On June 23, 2026, the band's eighth album, titled Under Crushing Rain, was announced alongside the release of a new single, "Spirit Collectors".